Creating An Effective Project Timeline: A Step-By-Step Guide

 • Company website redesign – Timeline showing research, design revisions, content development, testing, and launch.

-• New hire onboarding process – Timeline outlining HR documentation, orientation, training, ramp-up activities.
+• New hire onboarding process – Timeline outlining HR documentation, orientation, training, and ramp-up activities.

-• Software implementation – Timeline including training sessions, user testing, technical configuration, rollout phases.
+• Software implementation – Timeline including training sessions, user testing, technical configuration, and rollout phases.

 • Event planning – Timeline covering logistics, vendor management, marketing, rehearsals, and event execution.